christsven/H.E.A.T/ruleset/H.E.A.T.md

 repositioning, the zeroing is not affected.
 But without a spotter correcting shots, it is also unable to further zero in and lower its value.
 A direct hit also needs to be observed to notify the artillery that zeroing has finished.

+#### Indirect fire rework

+To better use smoke grenades (and make artillery less frustrating to use imho), we reworked target selection and what happens to missed shots, since it is kind of ridiculous that a missed shot just despawns and does not affect the battlefield.

+This might not sit right with every player, so I would call this optional.
+But I do recommend to use at least the reworked target selection.

+##### Target Selection

+To better use artillery in an area denial role, or to use smoke more preventive, we decided to target markers in addition to units.
+This has several advantages:

+- Target an area to generate a smoke barrier
+- Target cover or houses to destroy them
+- Saturate areas to channel enemy options in movement
+- Stay zeroed on a point, in case a unit returns

+##### Failing to hit roll

+Even if a round does not hit, firing a HE 4"-equivalent projectile at anything will ruin that general areas day.
+So it is frustrating that usually, a round just vanishes if they miss.

+To mitigate this, we came up with following formula to calculate misfire:

+<mark> TODO </mark>

+Just throw an order dice to get the direction with the little arrows on each face and use the formula to calculate distance.
+Place the template directly above and roll to hit for anything below, be it house or man.
+Any unit below is also allowed to go DOWN, as this might be a bit overpowered otherwise.
+And this rule is buff enough already for artillery.